ProFormA/taskxml/gradinghints/whitepaper-grades.md

 </tns:grading-hints>
 ```

 This way we attached a nullify condition to the tree edge between the ``root`` node and the ``advanced`` node.
 If the nullify condition evaluates to _true_, then the respective subresult for the subtree rooted at ``advanced`` is assumed 0.
-Looking at the specified condition in detail, the author requires an intermediate score of at most (``le`` = *l*ess than or *e*quals) 0.8 at the ``basic`` node.
+Looking at the specified condition in detail, the author wants to nullify the ``advanced`` score, when the ``basic`` score is at most (``le`` = *l*ess than or *e*quals) 0.8.
 Our example submission reached 0.62, i. e. this submission would get nullified in advanced aspects.

-The nullify condition extends the topology by an arrow from ``basic`` to the edge at the upper right as shown in the following graphic:
+The nullify condition extends the topology by an arrow from the edge at the upper right to ``basic`` as shown in the following graphic:

                              +--------+
                +-------------+  root  +------------+